Professional course

 Living with diabetes and maintaining optimal health

-- Specific management of certain groups of patient i.e. inpatients, young people, pregnant women, older adults and frail people
+• Specific management of certain groups of patient i.e. inpatients, pregnant women, older adults and people with frailty

 Professional issues

-- National and Local policies relevant to diabetes care and management (NSF, NICE, Expert patient)
+• National and local policies relevant to diabetes care and management (NSF, NICE)

 Learning and Teaching